Rainfall-Prediction/Rainfall-Prediction/README.md

 # Rainfall-Prediction
-Here, we will be using ML models in order to predict whether it is going to rain or not tomorrow based on the dataset WeatherAUS.
+Here, we will apply varios ML models in order to predict whether it is going to rain or not tomorrow.

-# Team Members
+## Team Members
 1) Ashwin
 2) Anshika Maharana
 3) Ashutosh
 4) Simran Kaur

+# Dataset Description